Skip to main content

 The Temple of Dawn - Yukio Mishima

-It was surprisingly difficult to find some books by famous novelists at several local bookstores and by chance I stumbled across a small used bookstore that had the mother lode in terms of many great works I've been wanting to read from Mishima, Chekhov, Hemingway and more...all for a low price!
-For now I restricted myself to just three (3) books and one of them is by Yukio Mishima 'The Temple of Dawn'.
+It was surprisingly difficult to find books by famous novelists at several local bookstores.
+By chance, I stumbled across a small used bookstore that had an impressive collection of great works I've been wanting to read from authors like Mishima, Chekhov, and Hemingway—all at a low price.
+For now, I restricted myself to just three books, one of which is The Temple of Dawn by Yukio Mishima.

-This is the 3rd book in his 4-part epic 'The Sea of Fertility' that was to be some of his last published works before his abrupt death.
-While I would have liked to start from the beginning, they only had this one available and it proved an excellent choice.
+This book is the third installment in Mishima's four-part epic The Sea of Fertility, intended to be some of his last published works before his abrupt death.
+While I would have preferred to start from the beginning, this was the only volume available, and it proved to be an excellent choice.

-1. The reason why young men patter on about the future so was simply that they didn't yet have it.
-Possessing by letting go of things was a secret of ownership unknown to youth.
-(Page 17-18).
+• “The reason why young men patter on about the future so was simply that they didn't yet have it.
+Possessing by letting go of things was a secret of ownership unknown to youth.”
+(Page 17-18)

-2. Actually, except for natural calamities, historical events occurred, no matter how unexpected they might seem, only after long maturation.
-(Page 20).
+• “Actually, except for natural calamities, historical events occurred, no matter how unexpected they might seem, only after long maturation.”
+(Page 20)

-3. Single-mindedness often gives rise to viciousness.
-(Page 34).
+• “Single-mindedness often gives rise to viciousness.”
+(Page 34)

-Update - Finished the Book
+Update: Finished the Book

 Comments